-The EBRD is considering streamlining its direct financing instruments for projects up to EUR 10 million by merging the following four facilities: 1) the Direct Investment Facility; 2) the Direct Lending Facility; 3) the Local Enterprise Facility; and 4) the Medium-Size Project Facilityunder the new Direct Finance Framework (DFF).
+The DFF SME was created in 2015 by merging the following four facilities: 1) the Direct Investment Facility; 2) the Direct Lending Facility; 3) the Local Enterprise Facility; and 4) the Medium-Size Project Facility.

-The framework will provide the Bank with an integrated instrument covering all its countries of operations to meet the growing business needs of local small and medium-sized enterprises currently not sufficiently supported by other financing sources.
-The Bank's proceeds will be used for financing acquisitions, expansion and/or modernisation investments, efficiency improvements as well as working capital.
+The DFF SME provides the Bank with an integrated instrument covering all of its countries of operations to meet the growing business needs of local small and medium-sized enterprises currently not sufficiently supported by other financing sources.
+The proceeds from the Bank's financing are typically used for financing acquisitions, expansion and/or modernisation investments, efficiency improvements as well as working capital.

 Transition impact is expected in the following key areas: